 Bay of Fires

-Located on the north-east coast of Tassie, the Bay of Fires is known for it’s clear turquoise waters and orange-lichen covered granite rocks.
-Binalong Bay is the closest mini-town, but know that it doesn’t have any shops or restaurants, so pick up some food at St Helen’s on the way in.
+Located on the northeast coast of Tassie, the Bay of Fires is known for its clear turquoise waters and orange-lichen covered granite rocks.
+Binalong Bay is the closest mini-town, but keep in mind that it doesn’t have any shops or restaurants, so pick up some food at St Helen’s on the way in.
 St Helen’s is a lovely little coastal town that can also be used as a base as it’s only 15 minutes from Binalong Bay.

 Freycinet National Park